Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 !!! note "Number of worker environments"

-    The number of the active worker environments limit the number of concurrent jobs that can run simultaneously.
+    The number of active worker environments limits the number of concurrent jobs that can run simultaneously.

     If there is no worker available, the job is queued in the RabbitMQ queue until a worker is available.

 [:material-arrow-right: The next section introduces the configuration checker](config-checker.md).